sci-42ver/SICP_SDF/sicp_notes.md

     > its first argument must be a symbol, not a compound expression.
   - > The book says, correctly, that the two are *equivalent* in the sense that you can use one to implement the other.
     So "The semantic explanation" is *not strictly right*.
+  - kw
+    > SET! is about the *bindings* of variables in an environment.
+SET-CDR! is about pointers within *pairs*.
 - [x] 3a
   - `(set-cdr! (car list1) (car list2))`
     `(set-cdr! (car list2) (cdr list1))`